AaltoSciComp/blog/content/2023/aalto-rse-hiring-process.rst

 as you write.
 Remember, most important information first, don't make us hunt for things.

+Update 2024: Do you want to use AI to write your cover letter?
+Please think again.
+Since LLMs became a thing, cover letters have become harder to read, longer, and more generic-sounding.
+It's better to write in your own voice and be shorter than rely on what AI gives you.

 The rest of the job application
 -------------------------------